boycce/monastery/docs/schema.md

 ### Field blacklisting

 You are able to provide a list of fields to blacklist per model operation.
-When calling `model.find`, the password field will be excluded from the returned value.

 ```js
 // The 'password' field will be excluded from the response returned from `model.find`